 The University of North Carolina at Pembroke is committed to and proud of its cultural diversity, in order to achieve and sustain respect for our very diverse communities.
-The Office for Diversity and Inclusion offers a variety of programs and initiatives for students, faculty, staff, and the community that speak to the rich array of diversity (ex: geographical, racial/ethnic, socio-economic, linguistic, religious/spiritual, etc.) that we pride ourselves on.
+The Office of Student Inclusion and Diversity offers a variety of programs and initiatives for students, faculty, staff, and the community that speak to the rich array of diversity (ex: geographical, racial/ethnic, socio-economic, linguistic, religious/spiritual, etc.) that we pride ourselves on.

 Ramón Zapeda | 2008 Graduate